matteggers/audisect/README.md

 - VADER is trained for social media text.
 Although a great general purpose tool, it may not capture the context of media that differ from this.
 - The default ML model is also trained from social media (twitter), same reason applies.
 - Accuracy of transcriptions: Even though Whisper is pretty good at transcribing, I have ran into issues that may alter the results of your analysis
+- Output only to CSV, I know many would like different file types
 <p align="right">(<a href="#readme-top">back to top</a>)</p>